HIRANO-Satoshi/price-level-calculator/luncho-typescript-fetch/README.markdown

 # Luncho client library for TypeScript and Fetch

-- Note that this client library has NOT BEEN TESTED AT ALL.
-PRs are welcome.

 - This client library includes a fast hand-written API core [./src/apis/luncho.ts](./src/apis/luncho.ts), a hand written README.markdown (this file), and auto-generated files by OpenAPI generator including [README.md](./README.md).
 - Use the fast hand-written [./luncho.ts](./luncho.ts) rather than auto-generated [./LunchoApi.ts](./LunchoApi.ts) to call the API.
 Because luncho.ts is much faster with caching and it provides functions for data conversion in addition to functions found in auto-generated LunchoApi.ts.